AnhDuc2000/test-jenkins/docs/RUNBOOK.md

 | Load Balancer Type    | Application        |

 ## OUCH - Outage Update Checklist for Happiness
+- The following things may occur which signal an outage on one or more of the Confluences.
-- If the users are not able to access confluence.csc.com due to the server or database not responding, this is considered as an outage.
+  - If the users are not able to access confluence.csc.com due to the server or database not responding.
+This can occur on either or both nodes
+  - The load balancer in AWS might not have one or both nodes showing heathly, but unhealthy.
+  - The Confluence cluster may not be seeing both nodes.
+  - Proceed to the the [Failure and Recovery](#Failure-and-Recovery) section to troubleshoot.
 - Publish the information in DXC Facebook i.e https://dxc.facebook.com/groups/212949325934065/ and keep updating the status on regular intervals.
 - If the application is not coming up after troubleshooting, immediately raise a critical/high priority ticket with Atlassian support and below is the link for raising the ticket
 - https://support.atlassian.com/contact/#/